-\\NOTE\\ IPS's process for making formal complaints regarding sexual harassment is discussed in "Sexual Harassment Prohibited," Section 6.10 of this Handbook.
+NOTE: IPS's process for making formal complaints regarding sexual harassment is discussed in "Sexual Harassment Prohibited," Section 6.15 of this Handbook.

 IPS takes allegations of harassment and discrimination very seriously and intends to investigate all official complaints.
-IPS will take appropriate actions for all substantiated allegations.
+IPS will take appropriate action for all substantiated allegations.
 Employees who believe they are being harassed or discriminated against are requested to take the following actions:

-- In the event you feel you are a victim of harassment, you should immediately contact your supervisor and/or the designated Compliance Coordinator listed in Section 2.1 of this handbook.
-In the event your supervisor is the alleged harasser, you should contact Human Resources.
-Complaints against designated Compliance Coordinator may be submitted to the Chief Human Assets Officer. - Any employees who are uncomfortable with face-to-face interaction may write down their complaints in a memo and submit the memo to their supervisor and/or the designated Compliance Coordinator. - Any IPS employee who receives a report of suspected harassment or discrimination is expected to immediately contact the designated Compliance Coordinator. - Complaints will be handled in a timely manner.
+- In the event you feel you are a victim of harassment, you should immediately contact your performance manager and/or Human Resources immediately at hremployeerelations@ideapublicschools.org. - Any IPS employee who receives a report of suspected harassment or discrimination is expected to immediately contact the Human Resources Department at hremployeerelations@ideapublicschools.org. - Complaints will be handled in a timely manner.